Canoeing The French River From Top To Bottom:

 Note: the Federal Government provides the maps for “free” but is no longer in the map printing business.
 Some entrepreneurs have stepped in and set up businesses to print the maps.
 Most are using a plastic material (Dupont’s Tyvek?) instead of paper and individual sheets cost $20.
 CDN or so.

 Another useful map is the Unlostify French River map, also available for $20. in a waterproof plastic material here – and downloadable for free here.
+It covers the French River from just east of Highway 69 to Georgian Bay.
 (Scroll down to the bottom of the legalese and click ACCEPT!)
 Just print the parts of the map that you need and slide into a clear ziplock bag – or invest in the hard copy for multiple use!
 Here is a sliver of the map to give you an idea of the look –

 Cell Phone Coverage: